mjancarik/to-mock/README.md

 The javascript to-mock module can be used with any test framework like [jest](https://facebook.github.io/jest/), [ava](https://github.com/avajs/ava), [jasmine](https://jasmine.github.io/) or [mocha](https://mochajs.org/).
 This is other benefit for your unit tests because you can change test framework.

+You can mock Date, RegExp and other native object.

 ## Installation

 You can add the to-mock to your project or testing tools using npm: